darek-k/MKSPiast/README.md

-# Football Club Web Application - MKS Piast Człuchów
+# Football Club Web Application - MKS Piast Człuchów: https://mkspiast.herokuapp.com/

 Web Application that contains articles and information about club and players.
 It automatically update match schedule, scores and table using **BeautifulSoup** and data from another websites.